LisaHollaus/Chat-based-Travel-Support-App/README.md

 - I found out about the session.merge() function very late (to bind objects to a session).
 It could have made my code on many occasions simpler and shorter
 - Also, I believe there would have been better ways to test my client and server functions.
 With more time and research on mocking I could have found a way to test the client and server functions more efficiently and thoroughly

 After all I think I learned a lot along the process, as many things were still new to me.
-So I believe this is not the optimal way to approach a travel-helper-app, but it helped me a lot in my learning process and I hope it's good enough. :)
+So I believe this is not the optimal way to approach a travel-helper-app, but it helped me a lot in my learning process. :)